yixin16/CareerCompass-AI-Intelligent-Resume---Market-Gap-Analyzer/README.md

 ---

-## 📸 Usage Guide
+## Usage Guide

-1. **Upload Profile:** Drag & drop your PDF resume in the sidebar.
-2. **Set Preferences:** Enter target role and location.
-3. **Run Analysis:** Click **Run Analysis** to parse data and scrape live job listings.
-4. **View Insights:**

-   * **Market Tab:** Compare your skills with market trends via radar charts.
-   * **Matches Tab:** View ranked job opportunities with match scores.
-   * **Roadmap Tab:** Generate a step-by-step learning plan for missing skills.
-   * **Cover Letter Tab:** Select a job and let AI draft a personalized cover letter.
+1. **Resume Analysis:** Upload a PDF.
+The system extracts skills using batch vector processing.
+2. **Market Scan:** Enter a job title (e.g., "Data Scientist").
+The system scrapes live jobs and performs 3. semantic matching.
+4. **Gap Analysis:** View the "Critical Gaps" chart to see which skills you are missing that are highly weighted in the current market.
+5. **Roadmap:** Generate a study plan.
+The AI will look at your existing skills and tell you exactly how to bridge the gap.
-5. **Mock Interview** Go to the "Mock Interview" tab, click "Start Session," and use your microphone to practice technical questions.
+6. **Mock Interview:** Switch to the Interview tab.
+Click "Start Session," speak into your microphone, and receive immediate technical questions and sample answers.

 ---

 ## 🔮 Future Roadmap

+* **Video Analysis:** Integrate OpenCV to analyze facial expressions and confidence during the mock interview.
-* **Dockerization:** Containerize the application for easy deployment on cloud platforms (AWS/Azure).
+* **Dockerization:** Containerize the application for easy deployment on AWS/Azure.
-* **Database Integration:** Add PostgreSQL/SQLite to save user profiles and chat history persistently.
+* **Database Integration:** Implement PostgreSQL to persist user progress and chat history.
-* **Video Analysis:** Analyze user's facial expressions during mock interviews using OpenCV.

 ---

-*This project was developed as a comprehensive portfolio showcase demonstrating expertise in Full-Stack GenAI, Agentic Workflows, NLP, and System Architecture.*
+*This project was developed as a comprehensive portfolio showcase demonstrating expertise in Full-Stack GenAI, RAG Systems, Agentic Workflows, and Low-Latency Architecture.*